History of the Global Summit on Diamond Open Access

 The Diamond OA Conference in Toluca, Mexico (25-26 October 2023), developed in collaboration with a consortium of 10 partners, addressed issues of governance, infrastructures, policy development, and the necessary evolution of research assessment systems to recognise the quality of Diamond OA publications.
 The agreement to set up a global alliance for Diamond OA was consolidated in the Toluca Summit, as reflected in the Conclusions.
 The global alliance is now in process in collaboration with UNESCO.

 Six hundred and eighty-eight participants from 75 countries from 457 institutions attended the event, 260 in person and 422 online.
-The outcomes of the event are reflected in the Global Summit Conclusions and Way Forward and the Manifesto on Science as Global Public Good: Noncommercial Open Access along with the proposal of a Global Alliance for Diamond Open Access, now in process in collaboration with UNESCO.
+The outcomes of the event are reflected in the Global Summit Conclusions and Way Forward, in the Manifesto on Science as Global Public Good: Noncommercial Open Access and in the Memories of the Summit, along with the proposal of a Global Alliance for Diamond Open Access, now in process in collaboration with UNESCO.

 The second iteration of the summit will be held in Cape Town carrying through the discourse in Toluca but with a focus on social justice.